vecma-project/EasyVVUQApplicationsSupplementary/Climate/Tutorial_ocean.md

  fab.run_uq_ensemble(my_campaign.campaign_dir, script_name='ocean', machine='eagle_vecma')
 ```

 Ensure the host is defined in `machines.yml`, and the user login information and `$ocean_exec` in `deploy/machines_user.yml`.
-For the `eagle` machine, this will look similar to the following:
+As an example, in the case of the `eagle` machine, this will look similar to the following:
 ```
 eagle:
  username: "plg<your_username>"